I got into points and miles the way a lot of people do - someone showed me.

 I'm not a financial advisor.
 Miles valuations are estimates.
 Award availability changes.
 Program rules evolve.
 Everything on this site is my honest attempt to model how these programs work - treat it as a starting point for your own research, not a guarantee.

-I'm currently an AAdvantage status holder and a Hyatt loyalist.
+I'm currently an Oneworld status holder and a Hyatt loyalist.
 Most of my flying is on American and its partners, which is where my knowledge runs deepest.
 The other program calculators are built to the same standard - I just spend more time personally stress-testing the AAdvantage math.

 If you have questions, spot an error, or just want to talk points and miles - the contact page is always open.